- These vulnerabilities affect: Lync Server and .NET Framework

 - What to do: Install the appropriate Microsoft patches as soon as possible, or let Windows Automatic Update do it for you.

-Microsoft has released a Word (and related product) update to correct these vulnerabilities.
+Microsoft has released patches that correct both these vulnerabilities.
 You should download, test, and deploy the appropriate updates throughout your network as soon as possible.
 If you choose, you can also let Windows Update automatically download and install these updates for you.

 For All WatchGuard Users: